November 26

 • Less dependence on individuals, as knowledge is anchored in the system

-More efficient processes not only mean higher quality, but in the long term also Better margins - a decisive competitive factor in a price-driven market.
+More efficient processes mean not only higher quality, but also better margins in the long term – a decisive competitive factor in a price-driven market.

-Professional handling of AI & machine translation
+Professional Handling of AI & Machine Translation

 • MT is not a „black box“ process, but is integrated into the workflow.

-• Post-editors have demonstrable competences.
+• Post-editors have verifiable competencies.

 • Quality assurance and correction steps are defined.